2021-2022 Asterousia Hybrid UniversityPhase A: Crete, October 2021 & Phase B: Online course in 2022

 The 2021-2022 Asterousia Hybrid University

 Due to the COVID-19 pandemic restricting conditions, the 2021 Asterousia University takes place again in an Hybrid format, as the 2020 University, including two phases:

-- Phase A, the face-to-face part, with lectures, field visits and work, , carried out for a relatively small number of trainees, some from abroad and others from Crete and Greek BR’s and designated sites.
+- Phase A, the face-to-face part, with lectures, field visits and work, carried out for a relatively small number of trainees, some from abroad and others from Greek BR’s and designated sites, and a few locals.
 Phase A took place from 19th to 24th of October 2021 in in the Asterousia BR and nearby areas (Heraklion, Mylopotamos).
-Its sessions were video recorded and parts of them are properly integrated to the online course of Phase B. Read more about PHASE A here.
+Its sessions were video recorded and parts of them are integrated to the online course of Phase B. Read more about Phase A the live course.

 - Phase B, the 4-weeks online course which will take place on January – February 2022 in order to capitalize on the experience gained and the outcomes of Phase A and to provide the learning opportunity to a wider international audience (reaching some 125 participamts from more than 30 countries).
 Read more about Phase B, the online course.

 Aim: The 2021-2022 Asterousia Hybrid University aims to strengthen, improve and capitalize on different aspects of the function of Biosphere Reserves of the MAB/UNESCO Programme and other Protected Areas (designated under Natura 2000, SPAs of UNEP/MAP etc.) and train, enhance the capacities of managers, post-graduates and other stakeholders involved.
 This year special emphasis will be given to marine and coastal environments as well as marine litter.

 Target group: Includes post-graduate students, young scientists, researchers and managers, studying or working (or otherwise engaged) in existing and potential Biosphere Reserves, Natura 2000 sites and other mountainous and coastal protected areas from Southeastern Europe.